-If you’re looking to learn about acceptance criteria, its purpose, types, its format, and more — then this blog post with the real-life acceptance criteria examples and user story templates will be your guide.
+The result?
+Shoddy product increments.
+If you’re looking to learn about acceptance criteria, their purpose, types, format, and more — then this blog post with real-life acceptance criteria examples and user story templates will be your guide.

 A User Story follows 3C’s – Card, Conversation, and Confirmation.
 In addition, it is often helpful to have six attributes defined by the acronym INVEST – Independent, Negotiable, Valuable, Estimable, Small, and Testable, to be part of a user story.